Kacee Clanton: Theatre

-In 2001, Kacee joined the cast of the Off-Broadway stage production Love, Janis, playing the lead role in the rock musical based on the life and music of Janis Joplin.
+In 2001, Clanton joined the cast of the Off-Broadway stage production Love, Janis, playing the lead role in the rock musical based on the life and music of Janis Joplin.
 She performed in the production at the San Diego Repertory Theatre in both 2001 and 2002, where the Los Angeles Times said, "Joplin's mannerisms and her mix of sweetness and vulgarity were captured to near perfection...by Kacee..."
 She joined the cast once again in 2007 at the Kansas City Repertory Theatre, where The Broadway Blog review said "Clanton literally brought the crowd to our feet with her exacting portrayal of Janis' music and fervent performance style."
 In 2009, she performed the show at The Downstairs Cabaret Theatre (Rochester, NY).

-Kacee appeared in Repartee '07: A Theatrical Review at the Kansas City Repertory Theatre in 2007, Bandage: the Rock Opera at the House of Blues in West Hollywood, CA in 2008, and Your Town Follies, a Cirque Comique, at El Portal Theatre in No. Hollywood, CA in 2010.
+Clanton appeared in Repartee '07: A Theatrical Review at the Kansas City Repertory Theatre in 2007, Bandage: the Rock Opera at the House of Blues in West Hollywood, California, in 2008, and Your Town Follies, a Cirque Comique, at El Portal Theatre in No. Hollywood, California, in 2010.

-In 2013 Kacee joined the regional stage production of "One Night With Janis Joplin" at Zach Theatre and San Jose Repertory Theatre, playing the lead role as Janis Joplin, before joining the Broadway cast of the renamed production, "A Night With Janis Joplin" as the alternate lead, alongside Tony nominated Mary Bridget Davies, at the Lyceum Theatre (Broadway).
-The production closed February 2014.
+In 2013, she joined the regional stage production of "One Night With Janis Joplin" at Zach Theatre and San Jose Repertory Theatre, playing the lead role as Janis Joplin, before joining the Broadway cast of the renamed production, "A Night With Janis Joplin" as the alternate lead, alongside Tony nominated Mary Bridget Davies, at the Lyceum Theatre.
+The production closed in February 2014.